If you need more than one article / chapter from the same publication, please request the whole item instead to comply with copyright regulations.

 If your request is for commercial / funded research or is to be included on the VLE, you must select "Yes" for copyright clearance.
 We will contact you with cost details and, if you wish to proceed, we will ask you to supply a cost code.

-Masters students can request up to 10 items during their course.
+You can request up to 5 items during your course.

 Most single articles, papers, and reports are emailed to you as PDFs via the British Library's On Demand Service.
 You will need to create an account with the On Demand Service to open and print your document.
 The file will have certain copyright and usage restrictions.
 Please read our instructions for more information: